akuse-app/akuse/README.md

 ## 📢 Disclaimer

-- Akuse helps users find anime by simply scraping links from various websites.
+- akuse helps users find anime by simply scraping links from various websites.
-- Akuse or its developers do not host the content found on Akuse.
+- akuse or its developers do not host the content found on akuse.
 All images and anime information found in the app are retrieved from AniList public API.
-- Additionally, all anime links found on Akuse are from various third party anime hosting websites.
+- Additionally, all anime links found on akuse are from various third party anime hosting websites.
-- Akuse or its owner are not responsible for the misuse of any content inside or outside the app and shall not be responsible for the dissemination of any content within the app.
+- akuse or its owner are not responsible for the misuse of any content inside or outside the app and shall not be responsible for the dissemination of any content within the app.
 - By using this app, you agree that the app developer is not responsible for the content within the app.
 Nevertheless, they may or may not come from legitimate sources.
 - For internet violations, please contact the source website.
 The developer is not legally responsible.